 - 5 portions of fruits and vegetables per day.

-- Plant based eating as much as possible.
+- Plant based eating as much as possible, but affordable and local.

 3. Manage cardiovascular risk, including hypertension and diabetes

 Measure your own risk using calculators at least once a year.
 One CT calcium score study after the age of 45.

 - The LDL should be less than or equal to 100 mg/dl and less than 70 mg/dl, if there is any risk factor.

 - The blood pressure should be 130/80 mm Hg or less and definitely below 140/90 mm Hg.
 Measure your own blood pressure regularly.

 - The HbA1c should be less than 5.6 with a fasting plasma glucose less than 100 mg/dl.
 Screen regularly for both.